In the name of Allāh, ar-Raḥmān (the Most Merciful), Ar-Raḥīm (The Bestower of Mercy).

 Whoever guides another person to a bad deed, he will suffer its heavy burden and the burden of those who practice it and without the burden of both people being decreased.
 [Sunnan Ibn Mājah]

-However this opportunity must be fulfilled properly and given its due right by a person who is able and qualified to do so, otherwise, wrong information or using a lack of wisdom could distance the person from Islam.
+However, this opportunity must be given its due right by a person who is able and qualified to do so, otherwise, wrong information or a lack of wisdom could distance the person from Islām.

 What should you do before the Shahādah?

-When a person shows interest in accepting Islām, it is assumed that they already have some knowledge about Islam.
+When a person shows interest in accepting Islām, it is assumed that they already have some knowledge about it.
 It is important to not delay them unnecessarily, as this may result in the individual becoming hesitant, unsure or even death coming to them before entering Islām.
-Nor should a person tell them to think about Islam further and ‘come back when they are sure’ or delve into the finer details of ḥalāl and ḥarām.
-In most cases, they will have some questions they want answering before accepting Islam.
+Nor should a person tell them to think about Islāmfurther and ‘come back when they are sure’ or delve into the finer details of ḥalāl and ḥarām.
+In most cases, they will have some questions they want answering before accepting Islām.
 The main concept they must understand is tawḥīd and shirk.
-Islām is a religion that recognises One Creator, who must be singled out in all forms of worship and no other being is entitled to any worship including Muhammad, Jesus, any saint or righteous person.
+Islām is a religion that recognises the One supreme creator, who must be singled out in every act of worship and no other being is entitled to any worship including Muḥammad, Jesus, any saint, or righteous person.

-{And to Allāh belong the best names, so invoke Him by them.
+{…and to Allāh belong the best names, so invoke Him by them.
 And leave [the company of] those who practice deviation concerning His names} [07:180]

 If there are other questions or misconceptions, a Dā’ee or Imām who possesses knowledge, wisdom and the correct ‘Aqīdah should be approached.
-In any case, the focus is on tawḥīd and risālah, and a person should not be distracted by discussing issues such as hijāb, jihād, beard, marriage etc.
+In any case, the focus is on tawḥīd and risālah, and a person should not be distracted by discussing subsidiary issues such as ḥijāb, jihād, beard, marriage etc.

-If the person is willing to accept these two core concepts of tawḥīd and risālah, they are ready to enter into Islām by verbalising the Shahādah.
+If the person is willing to accept these three core concepts of tawḥīd (the exclusive right of Allāh to all worship), risālah (prophethood and revelation) and ākhirah (hereafter), they are ready to enter into Islām by verbalising the shahādah.

-What should you do during the Shahādah?
+What should you do during the shahādah?

-The Shahādah does not have to be said in the Masjid, or in front of many witnesses, nor does a person have to be in a state of wudū, however, they must not be intoxicated.
+The shahādah does not have to be said in the masjid, or in front of many witnesses, nor does a person have to be in a state of wudū, however, they must not be intoxicated.
 It can be done at any place and time.
-It is preferred however to be done in the Masjid with a person of knowledge so the person will develop a relationship with the Masjid and can have any questions answered.
+It is preferred however to be done in the masjid with a person of knowledge so the person will develop a relationship with the Masjid and can have any questions answered.
+If the person is under 16 years, it is good practice to request for a responsible adult to be present, ideally their guardian or family member.

-It is important to explain each step of becoming a Muslim to the person before they do it; do not assume he/she understands what Shahaadah is.
-So you explain to them that in order to accept Islam they must verbalise what they already believe in the heart, and that is by saying certain words in both Arabic and English, which they will repeat after you.
-This should be broken down in smaller words to make it easy.
+It is important to explain each step of becoming a muslim to the person before they do it; do not assume he/she understands what the shahādah is.
+So you explain to them that in order to accept Islām they must verbalise what they already believe in the heart, and that is by saying a phrase in both Arabic and English, which they will repeat after you.
+This should be broken down in to smaller sets of words to make it easy.

 Begin by saying: